 Engaging Freelook mode has one notable side effect: Since the player's normal movement controls are now adjusting the camera instead, the player character becomes essentially fixed in place until it is released, and they may be vulnerable to enemy attacks.
 Some games will switch back to normal control if the player takes damage during Freelook mode, or allow limited evasive maneuvers without interrupting the Freelook.
-Other games may even allow the player to use their weapons/attacks in Freelook mode, enabling this function to provide precision aiming with projectile weapons (like everyone's favorite, the Sniper Rifle
+Other games may even allow the player to use their weapons/attacks in Freelook mode, enabling this function to provide precision aiming with projectile weapons (like everyone's favorite, the Sniper Rifle).
+Male Gaze might also be in play when players use this feature to direct the camera at particular locations, especially if the camera can be used while crouching, or if a bird's eye view option is available.

 - Aero The Acrobat: Holding the X button enabled the player to look around in any direction while Aero stood in place, with accompanying sprite animation.